GulfStream G280 Mid-Size Business Jet, United States of America

 An emergency locater transmitter (ELT), a passenger address system (PAS), an on-board oxygen generating system (OBOGS) and an iridium communication system are also installed in the aircraft.

-The GulfStream G280 is fitted with a glass cockpit that can accommodate a pilot and a co-pilot.
+The Gulfstream G280 is fitted with a glass cockpit that can accommodate a pilot and a co-pilot.
 The flight deck is equipped with a Collins head up display (HUD II), enhanced vision systems (EVS II) and synthetic vision (SV-PFD).

 Both EVS II and HUD II allow the pilot to view the infra-red image of surroundings even in poor visibility conditions.
 The SV-PDF displays infra-red imagery of adjoining terrain, the runway environment and obstacles on the primary flight display during zero visibility conditions.

-G280 cabin features and space
+G280 cabin features and onboard space

-The G280 features a spacious and comfortable cabin with plenty of leg space for passengers on-board.
 The cabin can accommodate ten passengers in two seating areas.
-It has been designed to provide passengers with in-flight access to the 120ft³ baggage compartment.
+It has been designed to provide passengers with in-flight access to the 120 cubic feet baggage compartment.
 The cabin has 19 panoramic windows.

 The length and width of the cabin are 7.87m and 2.18m respectively.
 The height is 1.9m.

 The total interior length of the cabin is 9.83m.
-Its cabin and baggage volume are 26.5m³ and 4.36m³.
+Its cabin and baggage volume are 26.5 cubic metres and 4.36 cubic metres.

 The G280 is equipped with a Rockwell Collins Pro Line Fusion avionics suite which includes cursor control devices, moving map displays, a standby multifunction controller (SMC), a flight management system, automatic descent mode, dual auto-throttle system, Jeppesen charts and universal graphical weather station.

 The cursor control device decreases the workload of the pilot.
 The situational awareness and safety of the pilot are improved using modern graphics, moving map displays and synoptic pages.
+The SMC includes the standby instruments and a display controller.

 The G280 is powered by two Honeywell HTF7250G turbofan engines.
 Each engine can produce a maximum thrust of 33kN.
 The inclusion of low emissions SABRE combustor technology reduces NOx, CO and HC emissions.